Welcome to C&C’s Book Club!

-Who Should Join: If you are a woman or a man that loves to read fiction or non-fiction books about love, romance and personal development, then join Collette’s Book Club: Happily Ever Books.
-If you’ve read books like The Rules, Pride & Prejudice, The Alchemist, then this book club is for you.
-Reading.
-We are a supportive and fun community that loves to read, while we gain insight and support from other like-minded individuals.
+Who Should Join: You should join C&C’s book club if you love to read fiction or non-fiction books about love, romance and personal development.
+If you’ve read books like The Rules, Pride & Prejudice, and The Alchemist, then this book club is for you.

 Types Of Books We’ll Read:

 The types of books we will read will be both fiction and non-fiction books about love, relationships, romance, and personal development.

 1. What did you like best about this book?

 2. What did you like least about this book?

 4. Which characters in the book did you like best/least?

 5. Share a favorite quote from the book.
 Why did this quote stand out?